The 3 Best Chameleon-Like Gray Paint Colors

-If you’ve ever had to choose a gray paint colour, you’ll know how mind-numbing it can be.
-Just when you think you’ve found the perfect gray, it flashes up some crazy undertone and before you know it, you’re running to the wine fridge for reinforcements.
+If you’ve ever had to choose a gray paint color, you’ll know how mind-numbing it can be.
+Just when you think you’ve found the perfect gray, it flashes up some crazy undertone, and before you know it, you’re running to the wine fridge for reinforcements.

-That’s why today, rather than focusing on grays with specific undertones (because you know you can’t get away from them), I want to share with you 3 of the MOST FLEXIBLE gray paint colours!
+That’s why today, rather than focusing on grays with specific undertones (because you know you can’t get away from them), I’m sharing 3 of the most flexible gray paint colors!
 Can’t decide on an undertone?
-Perfect, NEITHER CAN THEY!
+Perfect—NEITHER CAN THEY!

-Repose Gray is the MOST flexible gray paint colour in my experience.
+Repose Gray is the most flexible, chameleon-like gray paint color in my experience (which is vast).
 I love it and curse it ALL in the same mouth full of wine sentence.

 - Repose Gray has an LRV of 58

-- Repose Gray is the most popular of the 3 on this page
+- Repose Gray is the most popular of the three on this page

 - Need more warmth?
-Check out SW Agreeable Gray
+Check out Sherwin Williams Agreeable Gray

-Not to be confused with BM Shore Line (same name but with a space) – which is most definitely NOT a flexible gray, it’s a fugly taupe, Shoreline is a light, barely warm gray that seems like it SHOULD lean into a vague green, however, more often than not, I see it grab either purple or even a wink of blue – let’s just say that like me on a Friday nite – it’s open to suggestions.
+Not to be confused with Benjamin Moore Shore Line (same name but with a space) – which is most definitely NOT a flexible gray; it’s a fugly taupe; Shoreline is a light, barely warm gray that seems like it should lean into a vague green.
+However, more often than not, I see it grab either purple or even a wink of blue – let’s say that, like me on a Friday nite – it’s open to suggestions.

 - Shoreline has an LRV of almost 69